alphalon/kotlin-scripting/README.md

 - Documents available commands based on the current directory (context)
 - Provides a shortcut to create new or edit existing scripts
 - Runs specific scripts in a designated directory (i.e., the project directory)
+- A meta script, `ko.kts`, supports implementing several commands in one file

 ### Concepts